MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-2points-function.md

 **Returns**

-The shortest distance in meters between two geographic locations on Earth.
+The shortest distance, in meters, between two geographic locations on Earth.
 If the coordinates are invalid, the query will produce a null result.

 > [!NOTE]
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.